Brexit-related guidance for companies

 According to EU law, the marketing authorisation holder, QPPV, PSMF and certain manufacturing sites need to be based in the European Economic Area (EEA) for a company to be able to market a medicine in the EU.

-The Coordination Group for Mutual Recognition and Decentralised Procedures - Human (CMDh) has published information for marketing authorisation holders of nationally authorised products for human use.
+The Coordination Group for Mutual Recognition and Decentralised Procedures - Human (CMDh) and Coordination Group for Mutual Recognition and Decentralised Procedures - Veterinary (CMDv) have published information for marketing authorisation holders of nationally authorised products.

 EMA has published reports with updates from the Agency and EU industry associations on their preparations for Brexit and information on planned stakeholder engagement activities from the Agency's meetings with industry stakeholders:

-- Industry stakeholder meeting on Brexit and operation of centralised procedure for human and veterinary medicines (24/09/2018)
+- Industry stakeholder meeting on Brexit and operation of centralised procedure for human and veterinary medicines">centralised procedure for human and veterinary medicines as Link} (24/09/2018)

 - Brexit regulatory preparedness for veterinary medicinal products in the centralised procedure (20/04/2018)